shellrow/nustat/README.md

 # nustat
 Cross-platform Network Utilization Statistics tool in Rust

+## Development
+This project is currently under active development

 ## Overview
 nustat is a set of utilities for monitoring and analyzing network utilization.
 It provides both a command-line interface (nustat) and a desktop application (nustat-desktop).

 ## Features
 - [x] Real-time network utilization statistics
 - [x] Monitoring of remote hosts with country and ASN information
 - [x] Socket status information